data-readiness/data-readiness/index.md

 - Q: "What if we combine data sets?
 Is the data readiness of the combined data the minimum of the two data sets?"
   A:  "No, because there may be ethical, legal or topological reasons why we cannot bring the data together.
-The DRL of two combined data sets would be at *most* the minimum of the two DRLs, but could well be lower.
+The Data Readiness Level (DRL) of two combined data sets would be at *most* the minimum of the two DRLs, but could well be lower.
 Even two data sets at A1, when combined, could require record deduplication, which immediately sends the data back to Band B. Of